wilsonism/geo109/syllabus.md

 ## IV.
 Format

-This course will be composed of lecture and discussion sessions.
-Lecture sessions will cover the majority of the conceptual and historical material, as well as demonstrate a range of creative applications. **Lecture is not duplicative of the texts.** In discussion sessions, students will meet in a computer lab to discuss the lecture material and practice the techniques, working on their map creations.
+This course will be composed of lecture and lab sessions.
+Lecture sessions will cover the majority of the conceptual and historical material, as well as demonstrate a range of creative applications. **Lecture is not duplicative of the texts.** In lab sessions, students may meet in a computer lab to discuss the lecture material and practice the techniques, working on their mapping projects.
 Students will be expected to work constructively with their fellow classmates in developing a comprehensive understanding of the introductory techniques in digital mapping.
+Lectures and lab sessions may also occur via Zoom.

 ## V. Required Texts